Toyota C-HR: Second generation (AX20; 2023)

 The second generation was previewed by a concept called the ‘Toyota C-HR Prologue’ on 6 December 2022.

 The second iteration of the C-HR was revealed on 26 June 2023, and officially launched in October 2023.
 It receives two-tone paint, with a sharper, sleeker body compared to the previous model.
 The C-HR now features the new design language of Toyota, with C-shaped headlights that can be found on the Prius XW60 and the Aygo X Concept.
 Based on the previous model, it features similar features from it such as its hatchback body style, its platform, and similar models.
 Now exclusively on a hybrid drivetrain, it introduces a plug-in hybrid option for the first time, though the PHEV will not be sold in Australia.

 With the same wheelbase as the previous model, the base models receive a 8.0-inch console display with higher end models including a dual 12.3-inch infotainment screen.
 The C-HR receives an upgrade in technology compared to the previous model, including a digital key, advanced safety systems, a remote parking option, and a hands-free driving system in traffic jams.

-The range consisted of the Hybrid 140, Hybrid 200, Hybrid 200 AWD-i, and the Plug-In Hybrid 220 AWD.
+The range consisted of the Hybrid 140, Hybrid 200, Hybrid 200 AWD-i, and the Plug-In Hybrid 220.
 The AWD versions have a compact electric motor on the rear axle which provides more power and torque for better traction and stability.
 Frequency Sensitive Control (FSC) is used to enhance handling and comfort.
 This hydro-mechanical system increases damping force at low frequencies to deliver superior body control, in roll and pitch, as well as maintaining better control during cornering.
 Reduced damping at high frequency further improves ride comfort.
 This feature is installed in the C-HR Plug-In Hybrid and GR Sport Premiere Edition.

 The C-HR GR Sport features 20-inch wheels with a all-wheel drive (AWD) system using the brand's E-four 4WD system.
 It has 2 electric motors with a power output of 145 kW.

 The new C-HR is no longer built in Japan; instead it is built exclusively in Turkey, at Toyota's Turkish plant.
 This generation is not sold in North America, Japan, China and Southeast Asia.
 In those markets, the C-HR has been replaced with the Corolla Cross, which is a C-segment vehicle and is about 100 mm longer.